Who We Are

 The Center and our gift shop is open to the public for tours everyday from 11a – 4p and our hospital accepts wildlife intakes from 8a – 5p everyday, 7 days per week, 365 days per year including all holidays.
 We do not charge an admission fee but donations are greatly appreciated and needed to support our mission.
 Your donations and gift store purchases go directly to the care of our wildlife patients and residents.

 The PRWC does not receive any federal government support.
-The costs involved in maintaining these educational displays and just to feed the almost 120 permanent residents is nearly $75,000 per year.
+The costs involved in maintaining these educational displays and to feed almost 120 permanent residents and more than 2,500 patient admissions annually is nearly $80,000 per year.
 All of the Peace River Wildlife Center’s expenses are met through your donations, our recycling program, gift shop sales and small grants.
 PRWC’s mission is carried out primarily by volunteers.

 In 1982, Dr Jerry Gingerich was President of the local chapter of the Audubon Society.
 Because of his work with the Audobon Society and his interest in wildlife, injured and orphaned wildlife ended up at his veterinary office.